Alex Verdugo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Angels pitching staff ranks 20th in MLB.

-- The Angels have the fifth-ranked team ERA across all MLB pitching staffs (3.70).
+- The Angels' 3.52 team ERA ranks fifth among all MLB pitching staffs.

-- Angels pitchers combine to surrender 10 home runs (0.8 per game), the fourth-fewest in the league.
+- Angels pitchers combine to surrender 11 home runs (0.8 per game), the fourth-fewest in baseball.

-- Sandoval (1-0) takes the mound for the Angels to make his third start this season.
+- The Angels are sending Anderson (1-0) to the mound for his third start of the season.

-- In his most recent time out on Saturday, the lefty tossed six innings against the Toronto Blue Jays, allowing one earned run while surrendering six hits.
+- His last time out was on Sunday against the Toronto Blue Jays, when the lefty went 4 2/3 innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.